frizchar/quarterly-eurostat-data/README.md

 # quarterly_eurostat_data
-pulls quarterly Greek GDP data from eurostat and coverts it to monthly
+pulls quarterly Greek GDP data from eurostat and converts it to monthly